BACK

 So why does it matter if your tenants pay rent on time?

-Well, for starters, it’s a breach of contract—it represents a breakdown of trust between you and the tenant as well as a lack of respect towards you as a landlord.
+Well, for starters, it’s a breach of contract—it represents a breakdown of trust between you and the tenant as well as a lack of respect towards you as a landlord and the tenant’s contractual obligations.
+When a breach of contract occurs, it should be penalized exactly how it was designated in the lease agreement.
 If you allow your tenants to turn in late rent payments with no consequences, then in most situations, you will be taken advantage of.
-This could lead to other more serious offenses, like housing an unauthorized pet or destroying property.
+This could lead to other more serious offenses, like housing an unauthorized pet, destroying property, or other activities prohibited by the lease/real estate contract.

 Additional Reading: How to Handle Long-Term Guests